Treatment algorithm

 oral/intravenous fluids

-Hypotonic fluid replacement is required.
-Oral and enteral fluid is preferred if possible.
-Intravenous 5% dextrose and 0.45% sodium chloride may be necessary.
-The infusion rates are determined by choice of infusate, degree of hypernatremia, the desired rate of correction, and the estimated deficit in total body water.[55]
+Intravenous 5% dextrose and 0.45% sodium chloride may be necessary in some patients.
+If parenteral correction is required, the infusion rates are determined by the tonicity of the infusate chosen, the degree of hypernatraemia, the desired rate of correction, ongoing water losses, and the estimated deficit in total body water.[55]

 Regular serum sodium tests are required.